Modelling uncertainty using stochastic transport noise in a 2-layer quasi-geostrophic model: Abstract

 \section{Abstract}

 The stochastic variational approach for geophysical fluid dynamics was introduced by Holm (Proc Roy Soc A, 2015) as a framework for deriving stochastic parameterisations for unresolved scales.
-The key feature of transport noise is that it respects the Kelvin circulation theorem.
 This paper applies the variational stochastic parameterisation in a two-layer quasi-geostrophic model for a $\beta$-plane channel flow configuration.
-The parameterisation is tested by comparing it with a deterministic high resolution eddy-resolving solution that has reached statistical equilibrium.
-We describe a stochastic time-stepping scheme for the two-layer model and discuss its consistency in time.
-Then we describe a procedure for estimating the stochastic forcing to approximate unresolved components using data from the high resolution deterministic simulation.
-We compare an ensemble of stochastic solutions at lower resolution with the numerical solution of the deterministic model.
-These computations quantify the uncertainty of the coarse grid computation relative to the fine grid computation.
-The results show that the proposed parameterisation is efficient and effective for both homogeneous and heterogeneous flows, and they lay a solid foundation for data assimilation.
+We present a new method for estimating the stochastic forcing (used in the parameterisation) to approximate unresolved components using data from the high resolution deterministic simulation, and describe a procedure for computing physically-consistent initial conditions for the stochastic model.
+We also quantify uncertainty of coarse grid simulations relative to the fine grid ones in homogeneous (teamed with small-scale vortices) and heterogeneous (featuring horizontally elongated large-scale jets) flows, and analyse how the spread of stochastic solutions depends on different parameters of the model.
+The parameterisation is tested by comparing it with the true eddy-resolving solution that has reached some statistical equilibrium and the deterministic solution modelled on a low-resolution grid.
+The results show that the proposed parameterisation significantly depends on the resolution of the stochastic model and gives good ensemble performance for both homogeneous and heterogeneous flows, and \ansA{the parameterisation lays} solid foundations for data assimilation.